-An external reference source is required to supply the reference to the AD7452.
+An external reference source is required to supply the reference to the device.
 This reference input can range from 100 mV to 3.5 V. With a 5 V power supply, the specified reference is 2.5 V and the maximum reference is 3.5 V. With a 3 V power supply, the specified reference is 2 V and the maximum reference is 2.2 V. In both cases, the reference is functional from 100 mV.

-It is important to ensure that when choosing the reference value for a particular application, the maximum analog input range $(V{IN} max)$ is never greater than $V{DD} + 0.3$ V to comply with the maximum ratings of the device.
-The following two examples calculate the maximum V{REF} input that can be used when operating the AD7452 at a V{DD} of 5 V and 3 V, respectively.
+Ensure that, when choosing the reference value for a particular application, the maximum analog input range ($V{\rm IN}$ max) is never greater than $V{DD}+0.3$ V to comply with the maximum ratings of the device.
+The following two examples calculate the maximum $V{\rm REF}$ input that can be used when operating the AD7440/AD7450A at a V{DD} of 5 V and 3 V, respectively.